awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

    aws deploy create-deployment-group --cli-input-json file://filename.json
    ```

-   At the end of the creation process, you will receive a test notification message that indicates both permissions and trigger details are set up correctly\.
+   At the end of the creation process, you receive a test notification message that indicates both permissions and trigger details are set up correctly\.

 ### To create a trigger to send notifications for an existing deployment group<a name="monitoring-sns-event-notifications-create-trigger-cli-existing"></a>